 Browse all content by date.

-When you live in a closed atmospheric system, as we do here on planet earth, human and industrial wastes, emissions and air pollution are trouble.
+When you live in a closed atmospheric system, as we do here on planet earth, human waste, emissions and pollution are trouble.
 Since we have been releasing waste, emissions and pollution from the burning of fossil fuels for the past 150 years on an ever increasing curve, it appears as though waste, emissions and pollution have overwhelmed the planet’s ability to absorb and store said waste, emissions and pollution.

 As a result, the environment and the climate are changing in a single lifetime.